-- 5 Use the up arrow and down arrow buttons to arrange the login sources in the desired order.
-Remember that the order you define here is the order in which Version Manager searches for user IDs. - 6 To configure any of the login sources that you selected to automatically create user IDs in the access control database: - a Select the login source. - b Select the Auto create users with these default privileges check box. - c Specify the default privileges that will be assigned to the user.
-See "About Privileges" on page 198 for a complete discussion of privileges.
+- To configure any of the login sources that you selected to automatically create user IDs in the access control database: - a Select the login source. - b Select the Auto create users with these default privileges check box. - c Specify the default privileges that will be assigned to the user.
+See "About Privileges" on page 208 for a complete discussion of privileges.